Understanding Sexual Assault Lawsuits in Ontario: Rights, Process, and Support

 Why Survivors Choose Civil Lawsuits

 Survivors pursue sexual assault lawsuits for a variety of reasons.
-Some seek financial compensation to support their recovery, while others want to hold the perpetrator accountable in a way that the criminal system may not have achieved.
+Some seek financial compensation to support their recovery, while others want to hold the perpetrator accountable in ways the criminal justice system may not have achieved.

 Civil lawsuits also provide survivors with greater control over the process.
-Unlike criminal cases, where decisions are made by prosecutors, civil claims allow survivors to play an active role in shaping their case.
+Unlike criminal cases, in which decisions are made by prosecutors, civil claims allow survivors to play an active role in shaping their cases.

 For many, the process is about reclaiming a sense of power and seeking acknowledgment of the harm they have endured.